authorizerdev/docs/pages/integrations/hasura.md

 Example
 ![image](https://imagizer.imageshack.com/img923/215/M1dNiv.png)

-> Note: in case of RSA and ECDSA JWT types only provide the public key in PEM encoded string format.
+> Note: In case of RSA and ECDSA JWT types only provide the public key in PEM encoded string format.
+You can get the JWT type and key from the authorizer dashboard under env variables section.

 Check the [hasura docs](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt/) for more information.